 Gold Focused ETFs

-Gold-focused ETFs are the simplest and most hassle-free way to gain exposure to gold.
+Gold-focused ETFs are the most straightforward and hassle-free way to gain exposure to gold.
 Exchange-Traded Funds are passive investment vehicles that follow simple strategies to track a sector, index, or commodity closely.
 These funds are very low-cost, liquid, and very effective at compounding.

 The GraniteShares Gold Trust is a physically-backed ETF, which means that it holds physical gold as the fund’s assets.
 It has about $1.024 billion of assets and an expense ratio of 0.174%